A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Reduced-Form IV Calibration and Endogeneity Analysis

 \paragraph{First Stage: The Quantity Channel.} We first verify that our granular instrument significantly predicts aggregate liquidity flight.

-Table VIII shows the first-stage coefficient is negative and highly significant.
-This confirms that idiosyncratic hacks are powerful drivers of aggregate liquidity flight, effectively "pushing" capital out of the crypto ecosystem regardless of the macro environment.
+The first-stage coefficient is negative in the baseline specification, indicating that larger granular exploit shocks are associated with larger stablecoin redemption pressure in the aggregate series.
+Because the dependent variable is zero-heavy and highly skewed, we interpret this as a reduced-form predictive relation rather than as a frictionless structural mapping from protocol-level exploits to aggregate fund flows.

-\paragraph{Second Stage: The Price Channel.} In the second stage, we estimate the effect of these exogenous outflows on spreads.
-To rigorously control for any residual macro noise, we employ a ``Global Residualization'' technique, orthogonalizing spreads against the VIX, DXY, and TED spread before estimation.
+\paragraph{Second Stage: The Price Channel.} In the second stage, we estimate the effect of these exogenous outflows on spreads using the residualized abnormal-spread measure as a reporting normalization within the IV section.

 The regression specification is: